rimmertzelle/professional-javascript-fed01/README.md

 professional-javascript-fed01
 =============================

+### updates | week 1 is updated
+As of today all material will be updated.
+I will let you know which material is updated.

 # Welcome
 This repository contains code examples and homework assignments for a javascript course of the media technology program.
 Unfortunately it is entirely in Dutch ;-)

-# updates
-As of today all material will be updated.
-I will let you know which material is updated.
-**UPDATE** week 1 is updated.

 # Great articles / books
 - [Constructors / prototypes / inheritance](http://pivotallabs.com/javascript-constructors-prototypes-and-the-new-keyword/)